-My Approach: Be Adaptible
+My Approach: Be Adaptable

 Designing across domains by translating complex systems into meaningful, human-centered experiences